a-r-m-i-n/fluid_page_cache/Documentation/Concept/Index.rst

 Benefits
 --------

-With this, you get create a **very precise tagging of page caches**, based on your view.
+With this, you get a **very precise tagging of page caches**, based on your view.

 Now, an after-save-hook will clear the cache of **only those pages, which are really affected**.
 It does not matter how the entity has been **reached into the view** (e.g. processors), it only matters that you've accessed it.